 After swapping our Soho plans for an evening exploring all floors of this sybaritic playground, fully embodying the hotel’s philosophy of “pure, unadulterated fun”, we flop onto our pillows at 2am*.

 In the bleary light of day, it appears our room is adorned with nostalgic, retro items and childhood trinkets; a record player, magic eight ball (with alarmingly accurate results), a Paddington bear, bath tub with a rubber duck and a cuckoo clock.
-With sweeping city views of The Shard, Canary Wharf and the London Eye, Instagrammer’s would have a field day in this Skyline Queen, but at a price.
-If rooms didn’t cost £500 per night, this would be my home from home every Tuesday.
-Another night on my sister’s sofa it is…
+With sweeping city views of The Shard, Canary Wharf and the London Eye, Instagrammer’s would have a field day in this suite.
+Prices start from £279 (including VAT) – a reasonable rate to make me consider making this my home from home every Tuesday.

 Morning after breakfast